Basics Of Precipitation

 Also consider that the atmosphere is made of multiple layers.
 Analogy: Imagine a stack of 9 books.
 The 9th book is at the bottom of the stack, therefore, it bears the most weight, the 8th book which is just above the 9th, bears less weight, but it still bears more weight than the books above it.

 The same rule applies to the atmosphere, and it is because of gravity.
-The lower parts of the atmosphere bear the most weight and are “compressed” the most because of that, which is why their densities are lower.
+The lower parts of the atmosphere bear the most weight and are ‘compressed’ the most because of that, which is why their densities are higher.

 Cumulus (Sometimes called “fair weather clouds”)

-This is a family of three types of clouds: humilis, mediocris, and congestus.
+This is a family of three types of clouds which don’t cause precipitation: humilis, mediocris, and congestus.
 They are composed of liquid water.
-They are classified as low level clouds because their height above the ground is less than 6,500 feet.
+They are classified as low-level clouds because their height above the ground is less than 6,500 feet.
 They are, however typically only 2,000 – 3,000 feet off the ground.